T.J.’s Takeaways from the All Star/GLSS Double Header at I-96 Speedway

 Its great to see I-96 hosting a variety of major sprint car races this year and having them be successful.
 Both the ASCS National Tour and All Star events were major successes.
 In addition, the crowds for the Great Lakes Super Sprints programs were healthy as well.
 Hopefully this momentum can carry through the rest of the season and into 2020.

 • Both the All Star and GLSS programs took some bizarre twists that at least for the All Stars could have impact on the championship.
-When the red flag came out for Ryan Ruhl getting upside down Aaron Reutzel and Gio Scelzi, who were running first and second at the time, ended up making contact the sent Scelzi upside down and Reutzel to the work area twice and unable to make repairs.
+When the red flag came out for Ryan Ruhl getting upside down, Aaron Reutzel and Gio Scelzi, who were running first and second at the time, ended up making contact that sent Scelzi upside down and Reutzel to the work area twice and unable to make repairs.

 Reutzel’s misfortune combined with Dale Blaney’s second place finish gave Blaney back the point lead with the All Stars in a championship race that is getting more intense as the races wind down.